dmdevgo/RxPM/README.md

 ```kotlin
 pm.inProgress bindTo progressBar.visibility()
 ```
-Usually there is already a data source or the state is derived from other states.
-In this case, it’s convenient to describe this using lambda like as shown below:
+Usually there is a data source already or the state is derived from other states.
+In this case, it’s convenient to describe this using lambda as shown below:
 ```kotlin
 // Disable a button during the request
 val buttonEnabled = state(false) {